ajitpatel01/Portfolio/README.md

 # Ajit Patel - Portfolio

+Hey!
 Welcome to my personal portfolio repository!
 This portfolio showcases my projects, skills, and experiences in **Data Science, Machine Learning, and Software Development**.

 ## About Me